Talk to your doctor any medicines and supplements you take. You may be asked to stop taking them up to one week before surgery.

 Open Carpal Tunnel Release

-A short incision will be made in the lower palm and wrist area.
+A small cut will be made in the lower palm and wrist area.
 The carpal ligament will be opened.
 This will free the median nerve.
-The incision will then be closed with stitches.
-A bulky bandage will be applied to the wound.
+The incision will be closed with stitches and bandaged.

 Endoscopic Carpal Tunnel Release